 There is nothing so glamourous as REAL fur.
 It creates a totally haughty image & vintage Hollywood glamour style.
-Learn about many types of fur in this FUR GLAMOUR FUR GUIDE, as well as read My personal opinions on some of My favourites.
+You can learn about many types of fur in this FUR GLAMOUR FUR GUIDE, as well as read My personal opinions on some of My favourites.
 I am a FUR SNOB and only admire the VERY best of luxury furs!
-I will also post notes here on the furs I am currently looking to add to My luxury fur collection, and allow you the chance to contribute!
+I will also post notes here on the furs I am currently looking to add to My luxury fur collection, and allow you the chance to contribute to My Fur Fetish!

 Semi-aquatic builder of dams, natural beaver has very long, lustrous hair, but sheared beaver is also a favorite with designers who create elaborate, surface effects of varying color and pattern.

 Originally from South America, but now farm-raised in both North and South America and in Europe.
 Chinchilla has always had snob appeal, though it is also quite fragile.
 It’s very silky (in fact no fur is softer) and is mainly grey to slate blue.
 The international trade in chinchilla fur goes back to the 16th century.
 The fur is popular in the fur trade due to its extremely soft feel, which is caused by the sprouting of 60 hairs from each hair follicle, on average.

 Chinchilla has a reputation as the most expensive, softest and perhaps most eye-catching fur available today.
 This fur makes a bold statement: one that practically screams extravagance and sensuality.
 It only takes handling a real chinchilla garment just once to understand the appeal.
 ‘Soft’ isn’t an adequate word to describe this fur.
 If stroked with eyes closed, the fur seems to disappear under one’s fingers.. too fine and delicate for the human touch to readily distinguish.